Root Canal Therapy – Attleboro, MA

 Root canal therapy usually takes two appointments to restore your tooth back to its previous state.
 During your first visit, a local anesthetic is used to ensure your comfort as any areas of decay are removed using special dental tools.
 The pulp is also extracted before your tooth is sterilized and sealed using a special material called gutta-percha.

 Your tooth is reshaped, and an impression is taken to create your custom-made crown.
 The dental lab carefully crafts the restoration to look just like your natural tooth, so no one will be able to tell it is there.
 This can take a couple of weeks, so we’ll need to attach a temporary crown while you wait.
-After the lab sends your crown back to the office, we return for your second appointment to have it bonded in place.
+After the lab sends your crown back to the dental office, we return for your second appointment to have it bonded in place.

 After your root canal, it’s normal for your tooth to be tender.
 Avoid chewing on it until you receive your permanent crown.
 You can manage any pain or discomfort using over-the-counter pain relievers.

 You don’t need to have your tooth extracted.
 We can save it with root canal therapy.
-Contact our office today to schedule your consultation.
+Contact our dental office today to schedule your consultation.